Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - This way provides more enhanced protection against an unauthorized access.
 - Users must be authenticated via the standard Microsoft login in order to get access to data acquired from Entra ID.

-Alternatively, this application can be deloyed as a Cloud service hosted in Azure, Vercel, or AWS.
+Alternatively, this application can be deployed as a Cloud service hosted in Azure, Vercel, or AWS.

 - In this case, make sure you have restricted network access to the web app to specific IP segments.
-- This is is highly not recommended to leave your cloud app exposed to the entire Internet.
+- This is highly not recommended to leave your cloud app exposed to the entire Internet.

 ## Supported features